SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 * Because the sonar-application jar name ends with the version of SonarQube, you will need to adjust the `ExecStart` command accordingly on install and at each upgrade.
 * The SonarQube data directory, `/opt/sonarqube/data`, and the extensions directory, `/opt/sonarqube/extensions` should be owned by the `sonarqube` user.
 As a good practice, the rest should be owned by `root`

-Once your `sonarqube.service` file is created and properly configured, run
+Once your `sonarqube.service` file is created and properly configured, run:
 ```
 sudo systemctl enable sonarqube.service
 sudo systemctl start sonarqube.service